2.0 Hiring Practices

 It is Berklee's policy that no qualified individual shall be excluded from employment at Berklee based on race, color, religion, national origin, gender, gender identity, age, sexual orientation, genetic information, veteran status, disability, or any other protected characteristic covered by state or federal laws.
 Employment screening and hiring will be based on the candidate’s ability to successfully perform the essential functions of the position.

 Berklee will consider every request for reasonable accommodation from any qualified applicant who requests an accommodation.
 Reasonable accommodation shall be offered to any qualified applicant with a disability unless Berklee determines that the accommodation imposes an undue financial or administrative hardship on the operation of its programs.

-Note: If you are adding a new position/addition to head count, follow the instructions for "Create Position" in Workday before proceeding to the instructions for creating a job requisition below.
+Note: If you are adding a new position/addition to head count, please reach out to your Human Resources business partner before proceeding with creating a job requisition.
 Positions must be created and approved before creating a job requisition.
 For more information on hiring in Workday, reference our Recruiting Job Aid.

 Requisition for Staff

 The following process must be followed prior to replacing a position or creating a new position at Berklee.
-Managers should meet with the Human Resources recruiter for guidance related to the hiring process.
+Managers should meet with the Human Resources business partner for guidance related to the hiring process.

-Human Resources is responsible for the overall management of the recruitment and selection processes, including temporary employment agency relationships, salary negotiations, offers, and employees.
+Human Resources is responsible for the oversight of the recruitment and selection processes, including temporary employment agency relationships, salary negotiations, and offers of employment.

 The appropriate authorization is required to initiate any action for an open position, including any recruitment efforts, advertising, interviewing, and offers of employment.